petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 After committing we'll see a button to sync the changes with the cloud, which we can go ahead and click.
-This will first pull and then push our commits up to GitHub, which our collaborators will then be able to pull into their own workspaces.
+This will first pull from and then push our commits up to GitHub, which our collaborators will then be able to pull into their own workspaces.

 ### Push the PDF to the Calkit Cloud